 RESIDENTIAL — students live at NYU in dorms

 Through a partnership with NYU College Access Leadership Institute (CALI), CCL scholars will navigate the college admissions process.
-Led by NYU admissions counselors, CALI is a series of intensive workshops and seminars that prepare students to apply for and succeed at college.
+Led by NYU admissions counselors, CALI is a series of intensive workshops and seminars that, in collaboration with NYU campus partners, prepare scholars to apply for and succeed at college.

 Scholars will dive into key aspects of the college application and transition process, such as essay writing, building college lists, and applying for financial aid and scholarships.
 They’ll complete the program empowered with the knowledge and new skills they need to confidently conquer college applications.

-CCL Students will be required to participate in designated CCL summer activities for check-ins with the program.
+CCL Students will attend CALI and not CCL content areas.
+CCL students will be required to participate in designated CCL check-ins with the program.

 RESIDENTIAL — students live at NYU in dorms